datanav/docs/technical/wix-zendesk.rst

 Wix.com Contacts to Zendesk Users
 ---------------------------------
-Every Wix.com Contacts will be synchronized with a Zendesk Users.

-If a matching Zendesk Users already exists, the Wix.com Contacts will be merged with the existing one.
-If no matching Zendesk Users is found, a new Zendesk Users will be created.
+Before any synchronization can take place, a link between a Wix.com Contacts and a Zendesk Users must be established.

 A Wix.com Contacts will merge with a Zendesk Users if one of the following property combinations match: